melt-umn/melt-artifacts/2020_SLE_AG_Monadification/Step-By-Step-Instructions.md

 We define single-step evaluation using the `nextStep` attribute.
 This is an implicit attribute making use of the `Maybe` monad to represent potential failure of evaluation.
-Because this attribute doesn't interact with the `typ` attribute, we can use different monads for them.
+Because this attribute doesn't interact with the `type` attribute, we can use different monads for them.
 If they did interact, they would need to have the same monad.

 Some constructs, such as abstractions, cannot take a step of